-In most cases, exact cause of biochemical pregnancy is not identified.
+In most cases, IVF specialists are unable to identify the exact cause of biochemical pregnancy.
 In some cases, the causes are as follows: Genetic abnormality in embryo, Abnormality in thickness or pattern of endometrium, Immunological or hormonal imbalance.

 What to do after Biochemical Pregnancy?

-Once biochemical pregnancy is diagnosed, you should wait till beta hCG levels come back to normal.
+Once biochemical pregnancy is diagnosed by an fertility specialist , you should wait till beta hCG levels come back to normal.
 (Undetectable on blood test or urine test).
-After that, your doctor might perform some other blood tests or an ultrasound and guide you further.
+After that, your IVF specialist might perform some other blood tests or an ultrasound and guide you further.

 If I had a previous biochemical pregnancy, what are the chances of success in my next IVF Cycle?